cloudfoundry/bosh-package-nginx-release/README.md

 Only include the latest version of the package in this release.
 This includes removing the old version from blobs, jobs, packages, and the manifest.

+The current nginx blob was pulled from: http://nginx.org/en/download.html.

 ## Verify blobs

 ```